tinpotnick/project-mediaswitch/rtp/readme.md

 ```

 Then there is the question - should we support mp3 - this adds a stupid non-scalable workload to a CPU.
 If we enforce only working with appropriate files then encoding would only ever be one once.

+# TODO

+ -[] If you use echo (or any other dumb mixing) the timestamp and the sequence number will need to be managed if the application switches.